 Several case reports had been published patients with COVID 19 who reportedly recovered, as proven by negative confirmatory testing, and experienced a subsequent short-term relapse of symptoms and positive viral testing

-Exact circumstances of each case of recurrent infection are unique, it will be important associated with such occurrences, as well as their clinical and epidemiologic significance
+The exact circumstances of each case of recurrent infection are unique, it will be important associated with such occurrences, as well as their clinical and epidemiologic significance